Does Everyone Have Life Insurance?

 • Procrastination: Many people put off buying life insurance, thinking they’ll get it later.
 But the younger and healthier you are, the cheaper the premiums are.
 Delaying can mean higher costs down the road.
 For example, Sarah, a 28-year-old single woman, might think she doesn’t need life insurance yet because she has no dependents.
 She plans to get it when she starts a family, but waiting could mean higher premiums if her health changes.

 • Perceived Lack of Need: Some people, especially those without dependents, believe they don’t need life insurance.
-If you’re single with no major debts, you might think coverage isn’t necessary.
+If you’re single with no significant debts, you might think coverage isn’t necessary.
 However, even in these cases, life insurance can cover final expenses or leave a legacy for loved ones or charities.

 These barriers explain why life insurance ownership isn’t universal, despite its benefits.
 Misconceptions about cost and complexity, combined with procrastination, keep many from taking action.